hyperledger/indy-hipe/text/0002-agents/README.md

 they suggest location, but were formally defined to imply levels of trust.
 When they were chosen, location and levels of trust were seen as going together--you trust your edge more, and your cloud less.
-We've since ralized that a trustable agent could exist in the cloud, if it is directly controlled by the owner, and a semi-trustable agent could be on-prem, if the owner's control is indirect.
+We've since realized that a trustable agent could exist in the cloud, if it is directly controlled by the owner, and a semi-trustable agent could be on-prem, if the owner's control is indirect.
 Thus we are trying to correct usage and make "edge"